Where it all began....

 If you earn a livable wage, you can become an author of your own life, using money to intentionally create a life that you love!

-I live in Oregon with my partner, our two small children, and our dog.
+Originally from Ohio, I now live in Oregon with my partner, our two small children, and our dog.

 Sleeping in (which only happens once a week, did I mention those two small children?), baking, traveling, hiking, being in water, amateur photography, and snowboarding are some of my hobbies.